adibakshi28/Large-Scale-Time-Series-Order-Book-Data-Warehouse/README.md

 ## Running UI
 - Just Run the batch file ./run.bat (It will run the Flask UI connected to C++ backend).
 - It will initlize the UI at http://127.0.0.1:5000

-Contribution

-Contributions are welcome!
-If you would like to contribute, please fork the repository and submit a pull request with your changes.